Fold Gently | Baking, Books, Travel Blog

 Blenheim Palace and Sir Winston Churchill

-In 1874, Winston Churchill was born at Blenheim Palace because his mother went into labor while at the palace.
+In 1874, Winston Churchill was born at Blenheim Palace because his mother (Lady Randolph Spencer-Churchill) went into labor while at the palace.
 Sir Winston Churchill’s grave is located at St. Martin’s Church in Bladon (less than 2 miles from Blenheim Palace).

 Blenheim Palace and the Vanderbilts